Uncertainty-Guided Label Rebalancing for CPS Safety Monitoring: Results and Analysis

 Table ~\ref{tab:rq2} compares \method with 14 baselines spanning across deep learning, machine learning, and ensemble methods in terms of effectiveness (precision, recall, and F1 score) and efficiency (\#Params, per-sample inference latency).

 \textbf{Effectiveness.} \method achieves the highest F1 score of $0.806 \pm 0.031$, substantially outperforming all baselines.
 All comparisons are statistically significant ($p < 0.001$, Mann-Whitney U test) with large effect sizes ($\hat{A}_{12} = 1.000$), indicating that every run of \method outperforms every run of each baseline.
 With the exception of Superialist, all baselines exhibit high precision (0.81--0.93) but low recall (0.25--0.53).
 These models correctly identify unsafe windows when they predict them, but miss the majority of truly unsafe windows, which is unacceptable in safety-critical applications. \method, by contrast, achieves a recall of 0.822 while maintaining reasonable precision (0.792), demonstrating that uncertainty-guided label rebalancing recovers unsafe windows that baselines miss.
+In practical terms, \method detects approximately 4 out of 5 unsafe windows while generating roughly 1 false alarm per 5 safety alerts, yielding a substantially more actionable runtime safety monitoring system than baselines that detect only 1 in 4 to 1 in 2 unsafe events.

 Among the\textit{ deep learning baselines}, \textit{TimeMoE} achieves the highest F1 score (0.663), followed by \textit{CNN} (0.643) and \textit{Bi-LSTM} (0.633).
 TimeMoE benefits from large-scale pretraining on diverse time-series data, yet \method still outperforms it substantially by \SI{14.3}{\pp}, suggesting that uncertainty-aware features are more informative for this task than general temporal representations learned from external data.
 Superialist~\cite{superialist} achieves the lowest F1 (0.175) among all approaches.
 Unlike the other baselines, Superialist is an unsupervised anomaly detection method that operates at the flight level rather than the window level, flagging entire flights based on reconstruction error.
 While it attains moderate recall (0.366), its precision of 0.115 means that the vast majority of its predictions are false alarms, rendering it impractical for runtime safety monitoring at the window granularity required in our setting.